zesk/build/docs/tools/type.md

 Test if an argument is an unsigned integer

-- Location: `bin/update-available.sh`
+- Location: `bin/documentation.sh`

 #### Arguments

-- No arguments.
+- `value` - String.
+Required.
+Value to check if it is an unsigned integer.

 #### Exit codes